 - 2. Four (4) months must be allowed between the final course and the Handbook Examination date. - 3.
 No extensions will be granted. - 4.
 Application to take the Handbook Examination must be made to the State Flower Show Schools Chairman eight (8) weeks prior to the examination date.
-Student Judge uses Flower Show Accredited Judges Certificate Application Form. - 5.
+Flower Show Student Judge Credit and Flower Show Accredited Judges Certificate Application forms must accompany the application. - 5.
 Student is notified of the location/s for testing within the state by the State Flower Show Schools Chairman.
 Handbook Examinations are given simultaneously in all states and IA countries on the fourth Thursday in April and October.
 Exact dates are published in The National Gardener.